MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 Filtering web content is a critical component when implementing Internet access controls for a modern Security Service Edge (SSE) solution.

 Microsoft Entra Internet Access includes Web Content Filtering (WCF) as part of the Secure Web Gateway feature.
-Microsoft integrates filtering with Microsoft Entra ID and Microsoft Entra Conditional Access which results in filter policies that are user-aware and easy to manage.
+Microsoft integrates filtering with Microsoft Entra ID and Microsoft Entra Conditional Access, which results in filter policies that are user-aware and easy to manage.

 ## Prerequisites